What are the differences between community engagement, service learning, internships, fieldwork, and field trips?

 - event implementation

-- Service Learning labs: Additional course units can be added to an existing course, or to sections of an existing course to ‘house’ the service learning component
+3. Service Learning labs: Additional course units can be added to an existing course, or to sections of an existing course to ‘house’ the service learning component.

-- Other community service learning experience: A wide variety of additional curricular arrangements may be developed as long as they include the essential three components: academic study, service, and structured reflection to link the study and the service.
+4. Other community service learning experience: A wide variety of additional curricular arrangements may be developed as long as they include the essential three components: academic study, service, and structured reflection linking the study and the service.

 Tips for Integrating Service into the Curriculum: